Are Large Language Models Capable of Generating Human-Level Narratives?: Data Collection and Annotation

 \subsection{Data Preparation}

 We crawl the recent English-language films category on Wikipedia\footnote{https://en.m.wikipedia.org/wiki/Category:2020s\_English-language\_films} to collect the titles, genres, release dates and synopses of these films.
-To minimize the risk of model memorization, we filter out well-known movies using the lengths of Wikipedia pages as an approximate indicator of popularity, resulting in 819 synopses.
+To avoid data leakage, we filter out well-known movies using the lengths of Wikipedia pages as an approximate indicator of popularity, resulting in 819 synopses.
 To further avoid data contamination, we rephrase the titles and initial settings by altering all the unique identifiers such as proper nouns.
 Finally, we instruct GPT-4 using the rephrased titles, initial settings, and the genres to generate a paired synopsis for each collected film, resulting in 1638 synopses.
 All human and machine narratives are roughly of the same length.